marqably/flites/README.md

 ## Development

-This project uses [Melos](https://melos.invertase.dev/) to manage the monorepo and its packages.
-Here's how to get started:
+Here's how to get started with development:

 ### Prerequisites

 - Flutter 3.27.2 or higher
-- Melos (`dart pub global activate melos`)
 - Your favorite IDE

 ### Setup